CRamsan/google-api-libs/README.md

  * When the installation is complete, Eclipse prompts you to restart.
 Click Yes.
 Eclipse restarts.
 The plugin is installed.

 Reference: https://developers.google.com/appengine/docs/java/tools/eclipse

+Now your AppEngine should be installed in your home directory, the path usually
+is:
+~/.eclipse/org.eclipse.platform_<ECLIPSE_VERSION>/plugins/com.google.appengine.eclipse.sdkbundle_<SDK_VERSION>
+And the path for the GWT plugin would be ~/.eclipse/org.eclipse.platform_<ECLIPSE_VERSION>/plugins/com.google.gwt.eclipse.sdkbundle_2.5.1